chevereto/installer/docs/CLI.md

 ### extract

-Extract the downloaded software file (filePath) in the target working path (absolute paths).
+Extract the downloaded software file (FilePath) in the target path (WorkingPath).

 `-a extract`